 I don’t know about you but when I start to ask the “why not me” questions I feel like Jesus has forgotten about me and left me behind while everyone else is sprinting ahead.
 Can you relate?

 I love this snippet from Beth Moore’s Bible Study The Quest because it pairs perfectly with this passage.
 Much like you and I, the ‘ole jealousy bug had rared its ugly head in Peter’s life and he felt like Jesus had forgotten all about him.

 But here’s the truth, He hadn’t forgotten about Peter and He hasn’t forgotten about you either.

 Your friends might have all the money in the world and their business might be booming.
 They might have what looks like the perfect family or life.
 But even with all of that going for them, they can never have more of Jesus than you!

 We each have the same amount of Jesus…all of Him!

 Beth goes on to say, “no one gets to have more of Jesus than you.
 No one gets to have more access to God than you.
 No is more loved or cherished.
 No one gets to worship him more; enjoy him more; savor his words more; trust him more; sing to him more or receive more of his warmth and comfort.”

 The Lord wants us to follow Him.
 (Remember the verse above that we talked about – John 21:22)

-Let’s seek the Lord and what he’s doing and follow him with our whole heart.
+Let’s seek the Lord and what He’s doing and follow Him with our whole heart.